AIGeeksGroup/Lite3R/README.md

-# Lite3R: A Model-Agnostic ML System for Efficient Feed-Forward 3D Reconstruction
+# Lite3R: A Model-Agnostic Framework for Efficient Feed-Forward 3D Reconstruction